metsch/TikTokAnalysis/README.md

 ## data/

 Data is gathered with the usage of [TikTokApi](https://github.com/davidteather/TikTok-Api).

 In the data folder are three types of data
-    - Graphs
+- Graph Data
 - Raw Data
 - Processed Data

 ## src/

 ### src/preprocessing.ipynb

-The raw data from data/raw/... is transformed to a usable format and saved into data/processed/...
+The raw data from _data/raw/..._ is transformed to a usable format and saved into _data/processed/..._

 ### src/create_graph.ipynb

-First, an networkx MultiGraph is created with two node types: users and hashtags.
+irst, an networkx MultiGraph is created with two node types: users and hashtags.
 Second, multiple edges are accumulated and merged to create edges with weight > 1.0.
-The resulting graph is undirected and saved as .gexf (gephi file) into data/graphs/...
+The resulting graph is undirected and saved as _.gexf_ (gephi file) into _data/graphs/..._

 ### src/data_visualizations.ipynb